 Workshop: An Introduction to Wholesaling your Product

 Bernard Burton, Manager of the Atlantic Craft Trade Show (ACTS), presented an excellent introductory workshop on wholesaling.
 Along with an overview of ACTS, the topics covered included Wholesale vs. Retail, Planning for a Trade Show, Preparing to do Business, and Making the Sale.
 He also displayed a variety of booth photos and discussed both the artistic and practical issues involved in designing an effective booth.
 Although intended specifically for people who are considering entering the wholesale market, much of the information is also helpful for artists and artisans who are not ready or not intending to wholesale their products.
-This workshop, held in November 2002 at ACSBE in Bridgewater, was a 'short' (2 - 3 hour) version; SSAC is intending to feature an in-depth one day ACTS workshop in the coming spring.
+This workshop, held in November 2002 at ACSBE in Bridgewater, was a 'short' (2 - 3 hour) version.

 Workshop: How to Start Your Arts or Crafts Business